jwmullally/iscsi-target-ramdisk/README.md

 * On the same Windows system, boot the `OpenWrt iSCSI Target` image from UEFI, GRUB or USB.

-* On the initiator host, boot using PXE and choose the `iBFT SAN boot` option.
-(Verified to work with BIOS boot, may not work yet with UEFI).
+* On the initiator host, boot using PXE (BIOS/CSM/Legacy or UEFI depending on your Windows installation) and choose the `iBFT SAN boot` option.

 * Windows should now start running.